Virgin Plus

-Virgin Plus is a Canadian provider of postpaid and prepaid wireless voice, text and data communications services throughout Canada.
+Virgin Plus is a Canadian provider of postpaid wireless voice, text and data communications services throughout Canada.
 They also offer home Internet and TV services in select areas of Ontario and Quebec.
 Launched as Virgin Mobile Canada on March 1, 2005, as a joint venture between Virgin Group and BCE Inc., BCE took sole ownership on July 1, 2009, when it closed a deal to purchase the stake it did not already own.
 Virgin Plus calls its customers 'Members' and offers a Member Benefits program, which provides its customers with special offers, discounts, and VIP experiences.

 History

 2003–2004: Pre-launch

 The VirginMobile.ca domain name was registered by Virgin Enterprises Limited on July 4, 2003, with the Canadian Internet Registration Authority.
 When accessed, it displayed a domain parking page until June 14, 2004, when it was replaced with an announcement.
 There were also links to information about the company, related news articles, and career opportunities.
 Virgin Mobile claimed: "we work like maniacs to bring you Canada’s most awesome mobile phone company."